nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 them for privat purposes or create your own ones to spread – as I do, using f.ex. the two symbols for R's and C's provided here in the html-file (inside the script) as example - they are free to use.

-Using th html-file example it's possible to insert a picture into the <div>-box in each row, resulting in a small visible symbol (placed at begin of each row).
+Using th html-file example it's possible to insert a picture into the &lt;div&gt;-box in each row, resulting in a small visible symbol (placed at begin of each row).

 To hold the item-list in a overviewable format, each line has a proposed height of 20px, so also